olets/ScreenshotFrames/README.md

 ### Known Issues

-The gradients on the metal rings of the iPad and iPhone home buttons isn't working.
+The gradients on the metal rings of the iPad and iPhone home buttons aren't working.

 &nbsp;